rangeengine/Range-Engine-Docs/source/api/Range.texture.rst

 ------------

-The principle is simple: first you identify a texture on an existing object using the :class:`bge.texture.materialID` function, then you create a new texture with dynamic content and swap the two textures in the GPU.
+The principle is simple: first you identify a texture on an existing object using the :class:`Range.texture.materialID` function, then you create a new texture with dynamic content and swap the two textures in the GPU.

 The game engine is not aware of the substitution and continues to display the object as always,